beleidy/petland/README.md

 }
 ```

+#### Connect your firebase project to your facebook developer account
+For users to be able to sign in using Facebook, your firebase project needs to be regesitered under your Facebook developer account.
+If you don't already have one, you can set up one here https://developers.facebook.com/

+To connect your app, follow Firebase documentation instructions in the before you begin section here https://firebase.google.com/docs/auth/web/facebook-login#before_you_begin

+#### Run the app locally
 Login on the cli-tools and connect the local directory to your project.
 Since the app is using firebase aliases to seperate staging and production enviornments, you will need to setup at least a staging alias for local development.
 If you would also like to push to production, you will need to setup a production alias too.
 For more information about Firebase aliases see https://firebase.google.com/docs/cli/#project_aliases
 ```
 firebase login
 firebase use --add